 An on-going job at home was the restoration of the reed pipes - or more accurately, their boots.
 Flue pipes have feet to stand on, but the reeds have boots.
-Above is shown the largest and smallest boots, pictured with the same coin.
+Below is shown the largest and smallest boots, pictured with the same coin.

 Some shallots are leathered (for a smoother tone), and those were inspected first.
 There's no point in removing perfectly good leather here, as it's not required to move.
 A few needed renewing but most had hardly deteriorated in the last 20 years - they were all done in 1983.
 A few of the tongues were noticeably wrongly curved, but this job was left for later when the pipes coud be placed on their chests together with their flue helpers.
 They would then receive the correct pressure, a very important criteria for reeds.

 Reed resonators are merely open tubes of various shapes, according to the type of sound required.
 They all needed their own special kind of attention.
 The trombones (longest one shown), the largest in to organ, needed checking for splits in their mitred joints.
 This is a common problem in trombones, as they are bracketed to the organ's roof and any movement in the case when on the road could cause these joints to split.
 Sure enough, this had happened on several of the pipes.
 These mitres needed to be fully taken apart so I could get to the joints properly and glue them back together.
 Clamping them is difficult due to the angles and convolutions.